bih/nexmo-developer/_documentation/stitch/concepts/audio.md

 Audio streams can be enabled and disabled in a Conversation so that Members can communicate with voice.

-## Media Events

-Media events will fire in a Conversation when media state changes for a member.
-This can be when an Audio stream is started or ended.

 ## App to App

 In this scenario communication takes place over IP.
 Your application provides a means for Users to connect to a conversation.